CSE512-14W/fp-robthomp-lgw2-samw11/README.md

 3. Sam Wilson, samw11@cs

 A breakdown of how the work was split among the group members and a commentary on the research/development process.
+Rob:

+Lucy:

+Sam: Design and implement the first layer, second layer and the sort button feature.

 Idea Tracer
 ===============